About Dr. Briggs

 Molly Briggs

-Professor Briggs currently serves as President of the International Panorama Council (IPC, Switzerland) and as an Executive Editor of the Panoramic and Immersive Media Studies Yearbook (De Gruyter, Germany, in association with IPC).
-She is a 2023 Map Library Fellow of the MacLean Collection (Illinois) and is the recipient of numerous scholarly, creative, and pedagogical grants, awards, and recognitions.
+Dr. Briggs is President of the International Panorama Council (IPC—Switzerland) and an Executive Editor of the Panoramic and Immersive Media Studies Yearbook (De Gruyter—Germany).
+She is a 2023 Map Library Fellow of the MacLean Collection (Illinois) and the recipient of numerous scholarly, creative, and pedagogical grants, awards, and recognitions.
 She has been represented by Zg Gallery in Chicago since 2004.

 Research Interests